Mount Huaguo: Description

 In the novel, this mountain is located in the country of Aolai (傲來) in the Eastern Continent of Superior Deity (東勝神州 (东胜神州, Dōng Shèngshenzhōu, Tung^{1}Sheng^{4}shen^{1}Chou^{1})), also known in Anthony C. Yu's translation as the "Pūrvavideha Continent".
 It is known as the birthplace of Sun Wukong, the main protagonist of Journey to the West.
 The large mountain has many demons and monkeys in its population and contains many hidden areas, such as the Shuilian Cave.
 After Sun Wukong bravely rushes through a large waterfall and into this cave, every individual in the mountain acknowledges him as their king.

-After Sun Wukong becomes "Handsome Monkey King" (美猴王, měi hóuwáng), this mountain becomes exceedingly civilized and well-trained for various future conflicts, such as war.
+After Sun Wukong becomes "Handsome Monkey King", this mountain becomes exceedingly civilized and well-trained for various future conflicts, such as war.
 This can be seen in the fact that Sun Wukong often left this mountain for various reasons, including his eventual task of protecting Tang Sanzang on his journey to India.
 Due to the natural and civilized ways of this mountain set by Sun Wukong, this mountain continues to thrive even after 500 years of conflict.